McDonald's quits Crimea as fears of trade clash grow

 Russian riot police last month took control of a factory belonging to a Ukrainian confectionery magnate in the city of Lipetsk as part of an investigation into the company's affairs, the Ukrainian government has said.

-Petro Poroshenko, a billionaire oligarch known as the "Chocolate King", is the front-runner in Ukraine's presidential election, which has been set for May 25.
+Petro Poroshenko, a billionaire oligarch known as the "Chocolate King", is the front-runner in Ukraine's presidential election, which is set for May 25.

 Ukraine this week temporarily banned seven Russian food companies from selling some of their products on Ukrainian territory.

-McDonald's said it would help relocate staff to work in mainland Ukraine, signalling it did not expect its Crimean businesses to reopen in the near future.
+McDonald's (MCD.N) said it hoped to resume work as soon as possible but said it would help relocate staff to work in mainland Ukraine, signaling it did not expect its Crimean businesses to reopen in the near future.

-The deputy speaker of the Russian parliament, Vladimir Zhirinovsky, known for his anti-Western rhetoric, demanded that McDonald's entirely pull its business out of Russia.
+The company's decision was welcomed by the deputy speaker of the Russian parliament, Vladimir Zhirinovsky, known for his anti-Western rhetoric, who demanded that McDonald's pull its business out of Russia entirely.

-Russian moves to shun McDonald's could backfire, according to Russian newswire RBK, which has pointed to Russian food suppliers to McDonald's that would suffer as a result.
+However Russian moves to shun McDonald's burgers could easily backfire, according to Russian newswire RBK, which detailed Russian food suppliers to McDonald's that would suffer as a result.

-(Additional reporting by Alessandra Prentice, Elizabeth Piper and Lisa Baertlein; Editing by Giles Elgood and Alastair Macdonald)
+(Reporting by Natalia Zinets, Alessandra Prentice; Additional reporting by Elizabeth Piper; Editing by Giles Elgood)